EMBRYOPSIDA Pirani & Prado

 Synonymy: Conostylidaceae Takhtajan

 Evolution: Divergence & Distribution.
-The restriction of Conostylidoideae to S.W.
-Australia (see also He et al. 2016b), and the restriction of Conostylidoideae to this area is remarkable given that it is not exactly a young clade; Hopper et al. (2006, 2009) discuss the diversification of this group, in particular, that of Conostylis.
+Haemodoraceae may have originated in S.W.
+Australia (see also He et al. 2016b), and the restriction of Conostylidoideae to this area is remarkable given that it is not exactly a young clade.
+Hopper et al. (2006, 2009) discuss the diversification of this group, and in particular that of Conostylis.

 Plant-Animal Interactions.
 Bugs of the Hemiptera-Lygaeidae-Blissinae eat seeds of Haemodoroideae from South Africa; most other bugs of this clade are sap-eaters (Slater 1976).

-Chemistry, Morphology, etc. There is much variation in basic floral organization in this small family.
-The median petal is abaxial in monosymmetric flowers of Haemodoroideae such as Wachendorfia, i.e., the flowers are inverted (this has only two septal nectaries - Vogel 1998b), while in Anigozanthus (Conostyloideae) zygomorphy is evident as a slit down one side of a tube formed by the six connate tepals, so the plane of symmetry must necessarily be slightly oblique here.
+Chemistry, Morphology, etc..
+There is much variation in basic floral organization in this small family.
+The median petal is abaxial in monosymmetric flowers of Haemodoroideae such as Wachendorfia, i.e., the flowers are inverted (this genus has only two septal nectaries - Vogel 1998b), while in Anigozanthus (Conostyloideae) zygomorphy is evident as a slit down one side of a tube formed by the six connate tepals, so the plane of symmetry must necessarily be slightly oblique here.
 As Eichler (1880) noted, if flowers are examined early in development, Wachendorfia has flowers with transverse symmetry, while in Anigozanthus they are oblique.
 Taxa like Anigozanthus have the six stamens individually opposite the six perianth lobes, while Xiphidium, also Conostyloideae, has a more or less differentiated perianth with the each whorls fully encircling the apex, the three stamens being borne opposite the petals/inner tepals (see illustrations in Simpson 1990).
 The ovary may be secondarily superior (Simpson 1998a); the septal nectaries are found below the point of insertion of perianth (see especially Simpson 1993).
 Steinecke and Hamann (1989) noted that the prominently hook-shaped synergid cells with a filiform apparatus of the Conostegioideae were not to be found in Haemodoroideae.
 The outer periclinal wall of the testa is thick.

 PONTEDERIACEAE Kunth, nom. cons. - Back to Commelinales